Troubleshooting Sugar Logging Out Unexpectedly

 Note: Beginning with version 10.1.0, the "Validate user IP address" setting is disabled by default in Admin > System Settings.

 - Scroll to the Advanced section at the bottom of the page.

 Once this update has been made, Sugar will no longer log out a user if their IP address changes.

 Browser Tabs Closed

-To adjust this setting on a user's Chrome browser, navigate to Settings > Show advanced settings... > Privacy > Content Settings > Cookies.
-Select the checkbox next to "Keep local data only until you quit your browser".
+For example, to adjust this setting on a user's Chrome browser, navigate to Settings > Privacy and security > Site Settings > Cookies and site data then enable the "Clear cookies and site data when you quit Chrome" option.
 If this option is not enabled, then the user's session will remain active in Sugar until their token expires via other means.

 Note: This setting will clear a user's stored info for all sites every time a browser session ends.